merlijnkersten/timeslices/README.md

 A fourth script, `report_visualisations.py`, listed in the `graphs` folder, contains some rough-and-ready code to generate some of the visualisations used in this report.

 I am working on 'translating' some key functions from `python` to `R` (see `r-translation` branch), and on adding more comments to the code to explain its functionality.

- /\/\/\/\/\/\/\/\/\/\

-Changes in 0.3.0:

-* Fixed date and time inconsistencies.
-The date and time columns of the data files are now converted to UTC, before they are converted into the Czech timezone (CET/CEST).
-This was done since ČEPS and OTE-ČR, from whom we source the data, both had different time and date methodologies (ČEPS used CET/CEST, OTE-ČR counted the hour of the day).
-This causes errors because the date and time column is set as index and is used to combine different data tables.
-The different methodologies created small errors at change from summer time to winter time and back.
-This is now fixed,
-* Added consumer load profile functionality.
-Added functions to load, assign, and analyse consumer load profiles to be able to increase the timeslice resolution of various economic processes (in `COM_FR`).
-* Improved FFT.
-Changed some of the fast Fourier transform functions to increase their temporal resolution.

 # Documentation